lukasmyth96/nuvox-mobile-v1/README.md

 - This function downloads the data from GDrive and parses it into a list of convenient 'Swipe' objects.
 - Each Swipe object in the dataset has the following attributes:
    - `trace: List[TracePoint]` is a list of each point in the trace.
-Each `TracePoint` object stores the x, y and time (s) coordinates of that point.
+Each `TracePoint` object stores the x, y and time (s) coordinates of that point as well as the ID of the key which that point belongs to.
    - `target_word: str` is the word that the user intended to write.
    - `target_kis: str` is the intended key-id-sequence - e.g. if the target_word was 'hello' then the target_kis would
    be '3246'.
 Note this sequence is a string rather than list so that it's hashable and can be used as key of dictionary.